Q&A with Valéria Piccoli, Mia’s Curator of Latin American Art –– Minneapolis Institute of Art

 You studied architecture as an undergraduate.
 Has that interest stayed with you as a curator?

 Absolutely.
-I have many friends who are architects, and in fact I have collaborated with friends who are designing the Brazil pavilion for the upcoming World Expo in Osaka.
-The perception of space is very important to my curatorial practice, and how narratives become an experience for the visitor, and I think that comes from architecture school.
+The perception of space is very important to my curatorial practice, and how narratives become an experience for the visitor.
+I think that comes from architecture school, and from having many friends who are architects as well.

 Some of your early work focused on European “traveler” artists who came to Latin America in the 16th to 19th centuries.
 Who were these artists and what were they doing there?